Setup

 - Ubuntu Server 24.04 (recommended for Apple Silicon users, if the Lubuntu VM is too slow)

-To log in, use the user student
+To log in, use the user student with the password student.
+The student user has sudo privileges.

 Tools provided